flatsiedatsie/papeg_ai/README.md

 This code is currently not available under an open source licence.
 You may not duplicate this code, or use it.
 Except in the following situations:

 - A. You may use this code for individual non-profit personal use, or within a non-profit organisation.
 You may deploy it on the localhost on your own device, or make it available on a local network only.
 You may not place it online anywhere.
-- B. In any other case you may copy, deploy or use this code if given explicit permission to do so by Tijmen Schep.
+- B. In any other case you may copy, deploy or use this code if given explicit written permission to do so by Tijmen Schep.

 Use at your own risk.